On This Page

 Some MADs consist of one piece, while others have two connected pieces that fit over both the upper and lower dental arches.
 One-piece models are simpler and less bulky, but some sleepers report that they make their jaws feel constrained.
 The two-piece models are typically considered more comfortable, as they allow more jaw movement and include screws that allow for adjustment.

 MADs can be custom-made by a dentist or purchased over-the-counter.
-Research shows that custom devices are generally more effective and comfortable for treating sleep apnea.
+Research and reports of patient experience show that custom devices are generally more effective and comfortable for treating sleep apnea.

 Tongue Retaining Devices (TRDs)